EyasuTeshome/shifttracker/orientation/daily-presence-in-remote-environments-v2.md

 1. Click on **Attendance & Engagement** on the side menu.

-2. Navigate to the **Attendance tab.** Here you will:
+2. Navigate to the **Attendance tab.** Here you will see :

-- information on the number of days in the MV program, the number of meetings you should have attended, your absences and the attendance percentaje
+- information on the number of days in the MV program, the number of meetings you should have attended, your absences and your attendance score (percentage of sessions you were present),
 - a list, day by day, of the collaborative sessions you attended.

 ![attendance-page.png](https://github.com/microverseinc/curriculum-professional-skills/blob/main/orientation/images/attendance-page.png)

-4. Navigate to the **Engagement tab.** Here you will see:
+3. Navigate to the **Engagement tab.** Here you will see:

-- a record of how you showed up with your microphone and camera in all collaborative meetings (morning sessions, stand-ups & program time collaborative sessions) every day.
+- information on the number of days in the MV program, the number of meetings you should have attended, your absences and your engagement score (percentage based on whether you turned both your microphone and camera on in the collaboratives sessions).
-- percentages for your engagement in a) morning sessions and b) all your collaborative sessions.
-A great engagement percentage is above 80% for all collaborative sessions, and especially morning sessions.
-These percentages are based on whether you turned both your microphone and camera on in the collaboratives sessions.
+- a record of your microphone and camera use in each collaborative meetings (morning sessions, stand-ups & program time collaborative sessions) every day.

 ![engagement-page.png](https://github.com/microverseinc/curriculum-professional-skills/blob/main/orientation/images/engagement-page.png)